 4. Visit One of Sydney’s Many Secluded Beaches

-Sydney is blessed with more than 100 beaches, some big and world-renowned, others much smaller and not so well-known.
+Sydney is blessed with countless beautiful beaches, some big and world-renowned, others much smaller and not so well-known.

 While it’s great to spend a day at Sydney’s popular beaches in Manly or Bondi, chances are you’ll be surrounded by thousands of other beach-goers and sunbathers.
 Sometimes we just want to escape the world and have a whole beach to ourselves.